-Saving $10,000 a year may seem like a lofty goal, but with the right strategies and commitment, it’s entirely achievable.
-Whether you’re saving for a specific financial milestone or want to bolster your emergency fund, here are some tips for how to save $10,000 a year.
+Saving $10,000 a year may seem almost impossible, but with the right strategy it’s actually very doable.
+Whether you’re saving for a specific financial goal—like a new car or a new home—or want to bolster your emergency fund, here are some steps to start you on your way to saving $10,000 a year.

 1. Create a detailed budget